DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2025-07-23-user-research-with-provider-on-redesigns-to-course-content.md

 They also experienced challenges in locating key information needed to assess and compare courses.
 Long-form content was therefore redesigned in a prototype to improve usability and better meet the needs of candidates.

-Providers of teacher training courses create and publish content (via the Publish teacher training courses service) that candidates review on the Find service.

 Therefore, research was undertaken with providers to elicit their feedback on proposed redesigns and to understand what impact such changes would have on them and their organisations.

 ## Research aims

 There were 2 main aims of this research round:

-1. To understand providers’ views on proposed redesigns to long-form course content in the Publish service
+1. To understand providers’ views on proposed changes to long-form course content in the Publish service
-2. To understand the impact of the proposed redesigns on providers
+2. To understand the impact of the proposed changes on providers

 As providers currently ‘roll-over’ course content from one teacher recruitment cycle to the next, a secondary aim of this research was to understand the ways in which this occurs.